 - Homesteaders – this is an ideal gift for the young generation that is going off the grid and getting back to the land.

 - Rural and regional residents – if you care about someone who lives out in the country or in a fierce weather area, a Hurricane lamp could really lighten their worries during outages and emegencies.

-Do you remember a Hurricane Lamp your grandma owned?
-Do you have any tips or tricks for using, cleaning or enjoying Hurricane Lamps?
+Do you own an antique lamp or have found memories of the one your Grandmother owned?
+Do you have any tips or tricks for using, cleaning your lamps?
 We’d love to hear your stories and welcome your comments here.